 The IIFs are set up using a fund-in-fund approach.
 Under this structure, the IIFs purchase units of a pool of assets, which are referred to as Underlying Funds (UFs).
-The UFs consist of Peso Bond Pool, Money Market Pool, Peso Equity Pool, Dollar Bond Pool, Asia Bond Pool, Asean Growth Peso Pool, Peso Cash Pool, Peso Powerhouse Pool, Global Target Income Pool, Emperor Pool (starting August 2018) and Wealth Premier Pool (until June 2018).
+The UFs consist of Peso Bond Pool, Peso Money Market Pool, Peso Equity Pool, Dollar Bond Pool, Asia Bond Pool, Asean Growth Peso Pool, Peso Cash Pool, Peso Powerhouse Pool, Global Target Income Pool, Emperor Pool, Asia Pacific Property Income (PHP) Pool and Asia Pacific Property Income (USD) Pool.

-The Parent Company and Hongkong and Shanghai Banking Corporation (HSBC) entered into a nonfiduciary fund administration agreement whereby HSBC shall act as the Administrator of the UFs.
+The Parent Company and Hongkong and Shanghai Banking Corporation (HSBC) entered into a non-fiduciary fund administration agreement whereby HSBC shall act as the Administrator of the UFs.
 The Administrator is limited to performing administrative services and does not have any discretion or control with respect to the management or disposition of the UFs.
 The administration fee of HSBC is charged directly against the UFs.